parsehex/BuddyGenAI/README.md

     - Project minimally uses Vercel's AI SDK (really just for message streaming), I want to re-implement to avoid the need for a server (just llama.cpp server then) and reduce dependencies.
     - Accessing data from db is a mess, want to use [tRPC](https://trpc.io/) with electron's IPC to reduce complexity.
   - Planning to use [Vitest](https://vitest.dev/) for testing before undergoing major refactors.

+## Collaborators Welcome!

+If you'd like to contribute or otherwise help make this app, I look forward to hearing from you!
+Please drop an issue in the repository or any other way you can find to contact me.

 ## License